-Wells Fargo chief Stumpf heads to Hill with pressure mounting
+Wells Fargo chief Stumpf heads to Hill as pressure mounts

 "I don't know that he will survive this.
 I don't think there's any way to come out of this with the same leadership," said Patricia Lenkov, CEO of Agility Executive Search.

-Stumpf will appear before the House Financial Services Committee, his second congressional appearance in under 10 days.
+Stumpf will appear before the House Financial Services Committee, his second congressional appearance in less than 10 days.

-Thursday's hearing may be softer on Stumpf than the bipartisan tongue-lashing he took from the Senate Banking Committee on Sept.
-20, in which Massachusetts Senator Elizabeth Warren called him a "gutless leader" who should be criminally investigated.
+Thursday's hearing may be easier on Stumpf than the bipartisan tongue-lashing he took from the Senate Banking Committee on Sept.
+20, when Senator Elizabeth Warren of Massachusetts called him a "gutless leader" who should be criminally investigated.

-Warren said on Wednesday that Wells Fargo's decision to launch an internal investigation and claw back bonuses paid to Stumpf and Carrie Tolstedt, the former head of the retail division at the center of the scandal, were “important first steps,” but still insufficient.
+Warren said on Wednesday that Wells Fargo's decision to launch an internal investigation and claw back bonuses paid to Stumpf and Carrie Tolstedt, the former head of the retail division at the center of the scandal, were “important first steps,” but not enough.

 "The reduced compensation represents only a fraction of the total pay and bonuses received by Mr. Stumpf and Ms. Tolstedt during the years that their compensation was based in part on inflated retail account growth and cross-selling success," she wrote in a letter to Wells Fargo's board of directors.